uf2020/ccxt/Manual.md

 ## Instantiation

-To connect to an exchange and start trading you need to instantiate a exchange class from ccxt library.
+To connect to an exchange and start trading you need to instantiate an exchange class from ccxt library.

 To get the full list of ids of supported exchanges programmatically: